Complaints and Discipline Policy (PDF)

 REGULATION NO. 1

-Establish a process to deal with complaints, which have not been dealt with by a Regional Association or which have been referred to the Institute by a Regional Association.
+Establish a process to deal with complaints, which have not been dealt with by a Regional Affiliate or which have been referred to the Institute by a Regional Affiliate.

 1 DEFINITIONS AND INTERPRETATIONS

 1.1 “Advisory Letter” means a letter sent by the Conduct Review Panel or the Hearing Committee outlining how a member could correct a practice deficiency or alleviate a concern relative to a Complaint.

 1.2 “Board means the Board of Directors of the ADR Institute of Canada, Inc.

 1.3 “Complaint(s)” means an allegation in writing of misconduct or of a breach of the Institute’s Code of Ethics, By-Laws or Regulations.

 1.4 “Conduct Review Panel” means the members of the Institute appointed to investigate Complaints.
 The Conduct Review Panel Chair shall be a person appointed by the President of the ADR Institute of Canada, Inc. (ADRI).